 BROCKENCOTE W I

-Meets Every 3rd Wednesday, at Chaddesley Village Hall 2.00pm16th January: Making A Chelsea Garden - Adrian Robinson21st February: Physiotherapist Fay“Exercise Through Life”Visitors and New Members are very welcomeSecretary: Kay Palmer 01299 825486
+Meets Every 3rd Wednesday, at Chaddesley Village Hall 2.00pm21st February: Physiotherapist Fay“Exercise Through Life”Visitors and New Members are very welcomeSecretary: Kay Palmer 01299 825486

 Chaddesley Corbett WI

-Next MeetingThe next meeting will be held on Wednesday 2nd January which will take the form of an informal social evening when certain members will regale us with interesting stories and anecdotes followed by refreshments.GuestsGuests and new members can be guaranteed a warm welcome to our monthly meetings which take place on the first Wednesday of each month at 7.30 pm in the Village Hall.
+Next MeetingThe next meeting will be held on Wednesday 6th Februarywhen the speaker will be from a charity called “Socks and Chocs” which helps homeless people.Everyone has been asked to bring along a pair of socks to donate.GuestsGuests and new members can be guaranteed a warm welcome to our monthly meetings which take place on the first Wednesday of each month at 7.30 pm in the Village Hall.
 There is a varied programme of speakers planned for 2019.See website for further details or contact Drene Baker, President: 01299 250778